amir20/dozzle/docs/guide/hostname.md

 # Changing Dozzle's Hostname

 Dozzle's default connection is called localhost.
-Using `--hostname` flag Dozzle's name can be changed to anything.
-This value be will shown on the page title and under the Dozzle logo.
+Using the `--hostname` flag, Dozzle's name can be changed to anything.
+This value will be shown on the page title and under the Dozzle logo.

 Changing the label for localhost also changes the label for the `localhost` connection which is displayed under the multi-host menu.
 Below is an example of using `--hostname` to change the name of Dozzle's subheader to `mywebsite.xyz`.